Landforms of deposition

 The images below show ridges and runnels along the beach at Harlech, North Wales.

 Spring tides often form a storm ridge which consists of the largest material thrown up by the strong swash of the larger waves.
-Following tides often cannot reach these features therefore they remain largely untouched.
+Following tides often cannot reach these features, therefore, they remain largely untouched.
 There are often a series of smaller ridges formed beneath the storm ridge known as berms.
 These mark the successive high tides that follow the spring tide through to the neap tide.
+The images below shows a berm on Hornsea beach.

 Cusps are crescent-shaped indentations that form on beaches of mixed sand and shingle.
 They are formed where there is a junction between sand and shingle.
 Once the curving shape is created, swash is concentrated in the small bay that forms in the centre of the cusp.
 This creates a stronger backwash that removes material down the beach.

 Spits are formed where the coast suddenly changes direction e.g. across a river mouth.
-Longshore drift continues to deposit material across the mouth of a river which results in the formation of a long bank of sand and shingle forming.
-The image below shows Spurn Head which has been formed by the deposition of material transported by longshore drift from north to south along the Holderness Coast.
-Where the coast changes direction where it meets the mouth of the Humber Estuary this material continues to be deposited forming Spurn Head.
-A salt march has formed on the inside, sheltered side of Spurn Head (right of the picture).
+Longshore drift continues to deposit material across the mouth of a river which results in the formation of a long bank of sand and shingle.
+The image below shows Spurn Point which has been formed by the deposition of material transported by longshore drift from north to south along the Holderness Coast.
+Where the coast changes direction where it meets the mouth of the Humber Estuary this material continues to be deposited forming Spurn Point.
+A salt march has formed on the inside, sheltered side of Spurn Point (right of the picture).

 Changes in the prevailing wind and wave direction can cause a spit to form a recurved end.
 Over time several recurved ends may form as waves return to their dominant direction.
 Where the wind is strong enough to lift sediment of the beach dunes may form which adds stabilisation to the spit when pioneer plants such as marram grass anchor the sand.